MihRazvan/chatbot_webapp_repo/README.md

 ## Video Demo:  <URL HERE>

 ### Description:
 This is a simple AI chatbot web app that uses OpenAI API to generate AI responses to user prompts.
-The app is built with HTML, CSS, and JavaScript and is deployed using Netlify.
+The app is built with HTML, CSS, and JavaScript and deployed locally.

 #### Prerequisites
 To run this app locally, you will need the following: